Horseheads High School: Academics

 Horseheads High School is one of the best public schools in Upstate New York, with students going on to attend top universities, including Princeton University, Duke University, University of Pennsylvania, Syracuse University, Cornell University, University of Notre Dame, Amherst College, United States Naval Academy, George Mason University, Ohio State University, and more.
 Since 2007, the school has had students matriculate at five of the top ten national universities, according to 2013 U.S. News & World Report magazine figures (Harvard University, Princeton University, Columbia University, Duke University, and University of Pennsylvania).
 The school was also ranked on the College Board's AP Course honor roll, awarded to only 425 schools in North America, and 25 in New York State.

 The Horseheads Central School District altogether has been named one of the best 100 school districts in the United States for music education.
-This program has worked with guest conductors and composers such as Douglas Akey, Frank Ticheli, Andrew Boysen, David Holsinger, Chris Tucker, and Timothy Mahr.
+This program has worked with guest conductors and composers such as Douglas Akey, Frank Ticheli, Andrew Boysen, Jr., David Holsinger, Chris Tucker, and Timothy Mahr.